shahhh-z/Go-Back-N/README.md

 # Go-Back-N
 My implementation of a Go-Back-N (GBN) protocol.

-This takes around 14 seconds to execute, the range I got was 8 seconds to 20 seconds.
+This takes around 14 seconds to execute, the range I got was 8 seconds to 16 seconds.

+Check out the (Selective Repeat)[https://github.com/shahhh-z/SelectiveRepeat] protocol.

 Update: Fixed threading.